codywd/parrot/README.md

 # Parrot - Robin Grow Fork, modified for comma separated multi-channel listening, colors, channel selection, Twitch Emotes, and more!

 #SPECIAL THANK YOU TO https://github.com/vartan FOR MAKING THE BASE ROBIN-GROW.
-WTIHTOUT ROBIN-GROW, PARROT WOULDN'T EXIST THE WAY IT IS.
+WITHOUT ROBIN-GROW, PARROT WOULDN'T EXIST THE WAY IT IS.
 PLEASE GIVE HIM A THANK YOU: https://github.com/vartan/robin-grow/issues/162
 #SO LONG AND THANKS FOR ALL THE MEMORIES!

 ![](grand_finale.png)